Alibedel/Blackjack-Universe/README.md

-#BlackJack Game
+# BlackJack Game

 BlackJack is a card game that determines the winner and loser with who's closer to 21 points or gets 21 points.
 The game is Player versus the Dealer and Winner Takes ALL!.
+ALL DEPENDS ON YOU LUCK!!

-#ScreenShots of The Game:
+# ScreenShots of The Game:
 1. wireFrame:
 ![image](/assets/images/wireframe.jpg)